-Tribal Language: an ethno-Power & Authority in historical approach in Manbhum Region
+Tribal Language: an ethno - Power and Authority in historical approach in Manbhum Region

-Dr. Pradip Kumar Mandal, Mr. Jagdeep Oraon, Assistant Professor
+Dr. Pradip Kumar Mandal

-Abstract:
+Abstract

-In Manbhum region major tribe is Santal, who spokes the Austric family language Santali.
 Language is an instrument of culture and identity.
 It is a powerful marker trait for group identity.
-Therefore language is essential in the very survival of culture of cultural communities.
+Therefore, language is essential in the very survival of culture of cultural communities.
 Language is also an important of any curriculum.
 It has, of course, always been the medium of the common place pursuits of a people.
-There are greatest formative values of the mother tongue with its own socio- economic culture in the society.
-So in this paper we try to understand and emphasize the importance of Santali mother language and the development of language in different time and space also understand the contribution of linguists, educationists and elite people of this community.
+Tribal people through their linguistic authority make contribution in national movement as well as regional language movement.